citp/privacy-policy-historical/c/co/cog/cognizant.com.md

-> *The following text is extracted and transformed from the cognizant.com privacy policy that was archived on 2014-02-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140227173355id_/http%3A//www.cognizant.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cognizant.com privacy policy that was archived on 2014-11-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141103124751id_/http%3A//www.cognizant.com/privacy) for the most accurate reproduction.*

 # Privacy Policy | Cognizant Technology Solutions

+We use analytics cookies to help us improve your experience of this site.
+By continuing to use this site, you are agreeing to our use of cookies.
+For information on the cookies we use and how to manage them, please see our [Cookie Policy](https://web.archive.org/CookiePolicy).

 Notice

-Cognizant Technology Solutions U.S. Corporation is firmly committed to your privacy.
-You should understand what we do with any personal information that you provide to us while using our site.
-That's why we've created this Privacy Statement, which discloses our information gathering and dissemination practices.
+Cognizant Technology Solutions U.S. Corporation and its affiliated companies are firmly committed to protecting your privacy.
+You should understand what we do with any personal information that you provide to us.
+That's why we've created this Privacy Policy, which discloses our information gathering and dissemination practices.

 Overview

-In general, using our site as a site visitor may be considered anonymous: we do not engage in any activity that will personally identify our site visitors.
+In general, using our website (cognizant.com) as a site visitor may be considered anonymous: we do not engage in any activity that will personally identify our site visitors.

-We use your IP address to help diagnose problems with our server, to administer our website, and to refine our site based on which features people use most often.
+We may use your IP address to help diagnose problems with our server, to administer our website and to refine our site based on which features people use most often.
 Your IP address is also used to help identify you and to gather broad demographic information.

+If you are a customer or supplier of ours, we will also use your personal information for the purposes of providing the services or information you or your organization have requested, contacting you about other services or events that may be of interest to you and for other legitimate business purposes, as permitted by applicable laws.

+Any personal information that we have collected or stored about you or that you have provided to us, may be transferred to a future purchaser of our company and/or its assets.

+The data collected via our site is stored in a secure server with our ISP who will take periodic backups of such data but will not give or sell it to anyone else.

 Registration

 Using cognizant.com does not require registration of any kind other than voluntary registration for white papers, investor kits, alumni correspondence and registration to conferences and netsessions organized by Cognizant.
-The personal data collected will not be sold to anyone outside and will be solely used by Cognizant for a one-on-one contact with the registrants.
-Any information that we have collected or stored about you may be transferred to a future purchaser of our company and/or its assets.
-The data collected is stored in a secure server with our ISP which will take periodic backups of it but will not give or sell them to anyone.p>
+The personal data collected for these purposes will not be sold to anyone outside Cognizant and will be used by Cognizant for one-on-one contact with the registrants.

 Cookies

+Cognizant may collect certain information by automated means, such as cookies and web beacons, when a user visits our website.
 A "cookie" is a small piece of data that a website can send to your browser, which may then be stored on your system.
-Currently, we are using just session cookies in a select few pages.
-But we may use it more widely in the near future so that we can better serve you when you return to our site.
-You can set your browser to notify you when you receive a cookie, giving you the chance to decide whether to accept it or not.
+For further information on the cookies we use on our site and why we use them, please read our [ Cookie Policy](https://web.archive.org/CookiePolicy).

 We sometimes collect anonymous information from visits to our website to help us provide better customer service.
 This anonymous information is sometimes known as "click stream data".
 We may use this data to analyze trends and statistics and to help us provide you with a better customer service.
-Cookies can be used to provide you with tailored information from a website.

 Links